-Dividers would be an easy way to separate different areas in your binder.
-With pocket dividers, you can also insert any recipes or bills you need to add to your tracker or keep on hand.
+Dividers are an easy way to separate different areas in your binder.
+With pocket dividers, you can insert any recipes or bills you need to add to your tracker or keep on hand.

-No budget binder is complete without the printables!
-At Clever Girl Finance, we have over 40+ FREE budget printables that you can use to build out your budget binder.
-We understand that your goals vary and we’ve created a pretty extensive list of resources that you can customize just for you.
+No budget binder is complete without the printable templates!
+There are many FREE budget binder printables that you can use to build out your binder.